What is the UKPT?

 This website is not a substitute for medical advice and does not constitute the practice of medicine, psychiatry, clinical psychology, clinical social work or any other mental health profession.
 If you are having trouble urinating, you should always contact a G.P. because difficulty with emptying the bladder can be a symptom of a serious physical medical condition.

-We are a group of people who have suffered with avoidant paruresis.
+We are a group of people who have suffered with paruresis.
 We have organised ourselves into a self-help organisation to help people cope with urinary dysfunction that has a psychological or social origin.
 On this website, we are not practising medicine, psychiatry, clinical psychology, clinical social work or any other mental health profession.

 You should have your doctor evaluate your condition before diagnosing yourself, and seek the appropriate necessary mental health counselling if warranted.
 The UKPT disclaims all legal liability whatsoever.